The Last Day (2026 film)

-The Last Day is an upcoming American drama film written and directed by Rachel Rose and starring Alicia Vikander, Victoria Pedretti and Wagner Moura.
+The Last Day is a 2026 American drama film written and directed by Rachel Rose and starring Alicia Vikander, Victoria Pedretti and Wagner Moura.

 Premise

-On a July 4th in New York, Julia, a writer and mother, encounters figures from her past and a troubled young mother, prompting her to confront her lack of creative purpose and rediscover herself within the life she has.
+On the Fourth of July in New York, Julia, a writer and mother, encounters figures from her past and a troubled young mother, prompting her to confront her lack of creative purpose and rediscover herself within the life she has.